-While my dinner companion quickly understood the benefits, we know that not everyone is ready to open their home to a roommate.
-Which begs the question, why not?
-We all had roommates back in our twenties, so what’s stopping us from doing the same later in life?
+While it's easy to understand the benefits of homesharing from a logical perspective, not everyone is ready to open their home to a roommate.
+Most of us had roommates in our twenties, so what’s stopping us from doing the same later in life?

-Well, for starters, back then we weren’t so picky.
-We just wanted someone to help cover the rent and maybe put some beer in the fridge.
-It didn’t matter so much if they partied all night, sang in the shower, or worked crazy hours.
+One reason we may hesitate to homeshare in later years is that we're pickier than we were in our 20s.
+Back then, we just wanted someone to help cover the rent and maybe put some snacks in the fridge.
+It didn’t matter so much if they partied all night, sang in the shower or worked crazy hours.

-Plus, life is more complicated than it once was.
+Fast-forward thirty years, and these things carry more weight as we become more in touch with our personal preferences and habits.
+Life is also more expensive than it once was.
 With the cost of living on the rise and salaries growing at a slower rate, many people are financially strapped.

 At Silvernest, our homeowners make an average of $10,000 a year by renting out a room in their home.
 That’s more than $800 a month, and we all know that can go a long way, especially when you want to make home repairs, pay off the mortgage, or even take a dream vacation.

 There are other benefits too.
-Like Aunt Lucy, many of us are living alone and studies show that social isolation negatively impacts our health.
-In fact, AARP’s research shows that lacking social connections is as damaging to our health as smoking 15 cigarettes a day.
-Renting out a room in your home and sharing space can improve your well-being, reduce doctor visits, and even help you live longer.
+Many of us are living alone and studies show that social isolation negatively impacts our health.
+In fact, AARP research indicates that lacking social connections is as damaging to our health as smoking 15 cigarettes a day.
+Renting out a room in your home and sharing space can improve your wellbeing, reduce doctor visits and even help you live longer.